Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines

-First, we explain how \textbf{low-level policies} are learnt by the CoRM agent.
-The agent learns a low-level policy for each subtask in $U' = \agenda \cup B$ in the context of the problem.
-Here, $\agenda$ is the complete agenda, and $B$ is the set of all Boolean objectives.
-Such low-level policies are possible to learn because each state in a coupled RM is associated with exactly one subtask.
-For example, state $\langle d, \tasksubset, \task_k \rangle$, $k=1, 2, \dots, N$, is associated with one subtask $\task_k \in \tasksubset$.
-Hence, the state space $S \times U'$ in the corresponding MDPRM can be constructed using the set of all subtasks $U'$ instead of the entire set of RM states $U$.
-Consequently, the amount of low-level information to learn increases only linearly with $|U'|$.
-In contrast, when defining the state space in the MDPRM as $S \times U$, the agent has to learn information that is exponential in the number of unordered subtasks.
+Each state in a coupled RM is associated with exactly one subtask, allowing the agent to learn a separate low-level policy for each subtask in $U' = \agenda \cup B$, where $\agenda$ is the complete agenda and $B$ is the set of all Boolean objectives.
+Consequently, the state space of the corresponding MDPRM can be constructed as $S \times U'$ using the set of all subtasks $U'$ rather than the full set of RM states $U$.
+The amount of low-level information to learn thus increases only linearly with $|U'|$.
+In contrast, Boolean RMs require the full state space $S \times U$, forcing the agent to learn information exponential in the number of unordered subtasks.